 When you are sweating uncomfortably more than “normal,” speak to your doctor to discuss possible causes.

 In general, sweating a lot is not necessarily a bad thing.
-Each person sweats for different reasons and in different “volumes.”
+Each person sweats for different reasons and in varying “volumes.”
 Therefore, what might seem like excess sweat to one person, could be perfectly normal for another.
 Sweating as a health indicator is misleading.
 However, because excess sweating is often caused by an underlying medical condition, you should consult a doctor if it persists.
 Your doctor can help find the possible causes and offer solutions for treatment.

 Hyperhidrosis is the medical term for excessive sweating.
 There are two types of hyperhidrosis:

-The excessive sweating can be “focal,” which means you have sweating localized to certain areas such as the armpits, groin or hands and feet.
+The excessive sweating can be “focal,” which means you have sweating localized to certain areas such as the armpits, groin, or hands and feet.
 Generalized hyperhidrosis, on the other hand, affects your entire body.

 This seems to be tied to genetics, which means it is inherited from a parent or is shared with a sibling or other family members.

 This can be caused by a long list of underlying health conditions including: